asunny72/blog/docs/effective-meetings.md

 1. State the agenda

+1. Confirm required attendees are present

-1. Confirm if required a) attendees, and b) prerequisite info are present.
+1. Confirm prerequisite info is present

 1. Reschedule if they are not

 ## During the Meeting

-1. Employ plays in subsequent section

 1. **If you own the meeting, run the meeting.** You are empowered and responsible for making sure we make forward progress.
 If the meeting drifts, you are the one tasked with keeping the meeting on track.

+1. Employ plays in subsequent section

 ## At the End